The County Assistance Office (CAO) will count all resources not specifically excluded.

 The CAO must evaluate the fair market value of each licensed vehicle that is not excluded.

-The CAO will use the wholesale value from an official used-car valuation book to determine the fair market value of a vehicle.
-Values listed at the following Web sites are also acceptable:
+The CAO will use the wholesale value from an official used-car valuation service to determine the fair market value of a vehicle.
+Values listed at the following Websites are acceptable:

-Reminder: CAO workers must include in the case notes the book or Web site that was used to figure out the vehicle's value.
+Reminder: CAO workers must include in case comments the website that was used to determine the value of each non-excluded vehicle.

 The CAO will not increase the basic value by adding the value of low mileage, optional equipment, or special equipment for a handicapped person.

-Exception: If the household does not agree with the book value, it must provide proof of the vehicle's value from a reliable source, such as a car dealer or a bank.
+Exception: If the household does not agree with the estimated value, it must provide proof of the vehicle's value from a reliable source, such as a car dealer or a bank.

-If the vehicle is not listed in the car validation book, the CAO will accept the household's estimate of the vehicle's value.
+If the vehicle is not listed on an accepted car valuation website, the CAO will accept the household's estimate of the vehicle's value.
 If the CAO has reason to question the estimate, and if the value of the vehicle may affect eligibility, the household must get an appraisal from a car dealer or produce other evidence of its value.
-The CAO will accept a tax assessment or a newspaper advertisement which lists the selling price of similar vehicles.
+The CAO will accept a tax assessment or a newspaper or online advertisement that lists the selling price of similar vehicles.

-If a new vehicle is not yet listed, the CAO must get the wholesale value by other means, such as by contacting a car dealer who sells that type of vehicle.
+If a new vehicle is not yet listed, the CAO must obtain the wholesale value by other means, such as by contacting a car dealer that sells that type of vehicle.

 NOTE: For licensed antique, custom-made, or classic vehicles, the household must provide proof of the value from a reliable source.